 As a thirty-something young man, and before the dawning of the age of the urban cyclist, I used up a couple of years riding a bike through and around Melbourne.
 There were no bike lanes and sometimes you remembered to lock your bike; there were no bike racks or stands and you never walked the bike; you never road on the tram tracks when they were wet and you had just a bike, not a road or commuter bike.
 And you never had a bike helmet.
 I had a yellow bike without a crossbar; the style was known as a girls bike.

 I recently read that the city of Melbourne in partnership with the Victorian Government has provided a Bike Pod for the convenience of urban bike riders; the pod provides free bike parking, and shower and change space, for anyone who cycles to the city.
 Facilities include.

 two self-contained showers

 basin and mirror

 stainless steel floor for hygiene

-an automated door with a time lapse for security
+an automated door with a time-lapse for security

 The backyard grass should be ready for a match of competitive lawn bowls by next summer.
 Be warned; the game can be exhausting.
-Games can last for three to four hours without a break, and you can walk two or three miles and bend up and down more than a 100 times; a potential risk for both back and knee injuries.
-The two risk management process steps that I always follow are identify the risk and treat the risk; a lot of breaks for cold beers should take care of business.
+Games can last for three to four hours without a break, and you can walk two or three miles and bend up and down more than 100 times; a potential risk for both back and knee injuries.
+The two risk management process steps that I always follow are identifying the risk and treating the risk; a lot of breaks for cold beers should take care of business.